amolenk/globalazurebootcamp2018lab/labs/WorkshopPart2.md

 Reliable Collection operations are `transactional`, so that you can keep state consistent across multiple Reliable Collections and operations.
 For example, you may dequeue a work item from a Reliable Queue, perform an operation on it, and save the result in a Reliable Dictionary, all within a single transaction.
 This is treated as an atomic operation, and it guarantees that either the entire operation will succeed or the entire operation will roll back.
 If an error occurs after you dequeue the item but before you save the result, the entire transaction is rolled back and the item remains in the queue for processing.

-## Run the application

-We now return to the TeamAssembler application.
-You can now build and redeploy your services to the party cluster.

-# Implement the Team Assembler front end

-> ## TODO TALK ABOUT FRONT END

-- Add some pictures
-- Simply copy/paste entire service and add it to solution?